dd0/bridge/src/defence.md

 ## Against strong 1!C (CRASH)

-Over an opponent's strong 1!C opening (that shows a strong hand {In Precision, this is 16+ HCP.} and doesn't promise any !C length), all bids except doubling are preemptive and deny a strong hand.
+Over an opponent's strong 1!C opening (that shows a strong hand ^[In Precision, this is 16+ HCP.] and doesn't promise any !C length), all bids except doubling are preemptive and deny a strong hand.
 Doubling is for takeout, showing values (at least 12 HCP) and should be a hint for partner not to preempt or compete too much, since opponents might not have game.

-The 1!D, 1!H and 1!N bids are two-suited, showing suits of the same colour, rank and shape {Shapes being "rounded" and "pointed".}
+The 1!D, 1!H and 1!N bids are two-suited, showing suits of the same colour, rank and shape ^[Shapes being "rounded" and "pointed".] respectively.
-respectively.
 Overcalling 1!S shows a weak holding with at least five spades.